jenna-jordan/jenna-jordan.github.io/_pages/books.md

 :    This book takes the "agile" software development methodology and applies it to data modeling for data warehouses - specifically focusing on Kimball's "dimensional modeling".
 Since both agile and dimensional modeling are two concepts I would like to learn more about, and I am a firm believer that data modeling is a fundamentally social process, this book seems like a perfect fit.

 ## Finished

+"Data and Reality" by William Kent (2nd ed.)
+:    This book merges databases, philosophy, data modeling... it's a meditation on how we can capture an infinitely complex reality in finite data models that will themselves shape reality.
+As someone interested in the philosophy of information, this book is a must read.
+I hosted a [book club](/book-club/) for this book in the first half of 2025.

 "How Big Things Get Done" by Bent Flyvbjerg and Dan Gardner :    Megaproject expert Bent Flyvbjerg distills a lifetime of learning why the biggest projects in the world usually go terribly wrong - while some megaprojects succeed (on budget, on time) - into a few key principles, and with co-author Dan Gardner proceeds to illustrate these principles of project management success with some fascinating stories.
 Key takeaways: "Think slow, Act fast" ... but also, thinking/planning is a form of acting, and it is the least costly part of a project during which to experiment and iterate.
 Value "experiri" - experience & experimenting.
 Find your "lego" - don't build one big thing, build many small things, and perfect that small thing through experimentation & iteration.
 Never discount the human element - the tacit knowledge of a master builder, the collective power and wisdom of an empowered team, or the outsized influence politics can play on incentives.
 Identify and remember the true end goal - and then develop your plan by thinking from right to left.